jsucsy/spruce/spruce/readme.txt

 8. Document code using KDoc syntax

 **** ASSUMPTIONS TO STATE ****
-1. The dates in the log are sequential
+* The dates in the log are sequential
+* I'm simply printing my output.
+In a production run, I would either consume the results with another script or add a database connection directly.
+* File size is not a significant fraction of available memory.
+I would likely split the logs if this was a production issue.